Review date: May 2020

 Dealing with Complaints

-If a parent had any concerns they would be asked to contact the school Admin office to arrange to meet the Head teacher Mrs Skinner, SENCo Mrs Upton Jones or the Chair of Governors who would willingly discuss any concerns.
+If a parent had any concerns they would be asked to contact the school Admin office to arrange to meet the Head teacher Mrs Skinner, SENCo Mrs Mills or the Chair of Governors who would willingly discuss any concerns.

 Concerns or complaints that are not resolved as a result of this action should be referred to the LA and parents informed of the services offered by the Parent Partnership Officer.
 Our complaints policy and procedure is available from the school office.